 In 2022 the ACP is currently valued at $500 per MWh (1,000 kilowatt-hours).
 This will decline to $400 in 2024 and $300 in 2029.
 The DC Local Solar Expansion Act holds the ACP at $500 indefinitely, which will result in higher SRECs, generating more income for new and existing PV system owners through 2041.

 This Act also proposes an increase to the DC Solar Carve-Out, from 10% to 15% by 2041.
 The Solar Carve-Out is the goal for the percentage of all electricity consumed in DC (Pepco) should come

 from local solar PV.
 This percentage gradually increases over time.
-For 2022, the goal is 2.6% which seemed to have been accomplished and explains the recent downturn in DC SREC prices.
+For 2022, the goal is 2.6% which seems to have been accomplished and explains the recent downturn in DC SREC prices.
 Whenever the total supply of solar generators comes close to or exceeds the DC Solar Carve-Out milestone for that year, prices drop as supply outstrips demand.
-Increasing the total goal by a factor of 50% will ensure long term price stability and create a profits for both new and existing solar PV system owners.
+Increasing the total goal by a factor of 50% will ensure long-term price stability and create profits for both new and existing solar PV system owners.

 The Sierra Club objected to the bill because by increasing SREC values, the rates of low-income families will increase.
 They maintain that while many homeowners can afford to buy a solar system, those who can’t will pay more per watt.
 They support solar equity for all.

 “District Energy supports solar equity for all as well,” stated Tarek Azar, Principal of District Energy.
 “With SRECs, this high, companies like ours can install solar at no cost to lower-income households and use the SREC to pay for the system.”